maxshuty/neighborly/README.md

-An Tinderesque app with swipable cards but for neighbors.
+An Tinderesque app for neighbors with swipable cards.

 ## Available Scripts